Cape Breton Highlands National Park

 Experience the #1 Drive in North America!

 The Cape Breton Highlands National Park has its share of ups and downs – and that’s a very good thing for visitors.
 Steep cliffs and deep river canyons are carved into a forested plateau bordering the Gulf of Saint Lawrence and the Atlantic Ocean.
 The world famous Cabot Trail, with it's many scenic look-offs and stopping points, weaves through the park.
-Stop at the Cheticamp Visitor Centre to view activities and exhibits on the landscape and wildlife in the park.
+Stop at the Cheticamp or Ingonish Visitor Centres to enhance your visit, get trip planning assistance, Parks Canada merchandise, free Wifi and more.

 Beaches & Waterfalls

-Take in spectacular views at any of the Park’s 24 look-off points, feel the sand between your toes at 6 beaches, and breathe in the mist from numerous cascading waterfalls.
-Pick up your map at the vistor center when entering the park.
-Escape comes in many forms here.
+Take in spectacular views at any of the Park’s 24 look-off points, feel the sand between your toes at each of the 6 national park beaches, and breathe in the mist from numerous cascading waterfalls.

 Camp on the #1 Island in North America!

 Experience camping in Nova’s Scotia’s Cape Breton Highlands National Park - then get ready to brag about it.

 With 8 unique campgrounds, 22 hiking trails - including the famous Skyline Trail and 4 shorter walking trails, 24 stunning look-off points, and waterfalls, wildlife, and sandy beaches - it's no wonder Cape Breton was voted the #1 island in North America by Travel + Leisure magazine.